 Time to talk about your own family and how they raised you into becoming the person you are today.
 This can also include other people who also had a hand in raising you such as grandparents or someone who is not related but a parental figure.
 Make it meaningful, and you will hit a home run with the crowd but also not too soppy that everyone starts to cry.

 Before you even talk about them, firstly compliment them on how beautiful they look.
 This is guaranteed to get you a small applause and maybe a wolf whistle (directed at them).
 You should focus this part of the speech on talking about how helpful they have been during the whole wedding process.
 It could be about organising the bridal shower, wedding dress shopping, making invitations and so on.
 Please note that traditionally the bride does not do a speech (that said I have been to many weddings where they do).
 If she does not speak then remember that you should refer to yourself as ‘we’ instead of ‘I’.
 This is because you are also speaking on her behalf especially when thanking people for their help with the wedding.

 Best Man & Groomsmen

-Now is the really easy part of the groom speech… your mates.
+Now, this is the easy part of the groom speech… your mates/friends.
 Talk about each of them and how you met them.
-Mention some funny stories about them and this also gives you the opportunity to “correct” any over exaggerations from their speech 😉
+Mention some funny stories about them, and this also gives you the opportunity to “correct” any over exaggerations from their speech 😉

 That’s it and how you can relax and enjoy the rest of your night.
 If you follow the simple steps above you should have a pretty heart-warming and awesome groom speech.